Conference on Academic Research in Education (CARE)

 We invite submissions for potential presentation at this year’s CARE conference from a broad range of topics related to education.
 Strands may include empirical or theoretical scholarship as well as research methodology evaluation, meta-analyses, critical literature reviews, and topics related to applied practice, including action research, that are grounded in scholarship.
 Where possible, topics will be grouped together for presentation within similar tracks.

 Submit a proposal that includes a title, an abstract of not more than 150 words, and a summary that does not exceed more than 600 words.
 If the proposal is accepted for presentation, then the title and abstract will be included in the conference program.

 Proposal Submission Deadline is November 20th, 2019.

 All presented papers are eligible for submission to the Journal of Behavioral and Social Sciences (JBSS), and all submitted papers will be peer-reviewed for potential publication.

 In addition to the scholarly connections and learning that occurs, presenters also are able to enjoy a relaxing atmosphere and, for some, to escape the cold winter weather for a few days.
 The conference will be held at The Flamingo Hotel which is located in the center of the Vegas strip, directly across the street from Caesar’s Palace.
-We encourage conference attenders stay at the hotel, as we have secured a very low rate of $49 per night (plus tax & fees).
+We encourage conference attenders stay at the hotel, as we have secured a rate of $69 per night (plus tax & fees) on Sunday, February 23rd through Wednesday, February 26th.
 The Flamingo Hotel is in walking distance of the major Las Vegas attractions.